ICF Mentor Coaching

 Depending on your learning preferences, you can opt to be part of a Group Mentoring program or a 1:1 Mentoring program.

-1:1 Mentor Coaching sessions via Zoom or Skype are recorded for your reference and review; Group Mentor Coaching sessions will utilize Zoom and will not be recorded.
+1:1 Mentor Coaching sessions via Zoom or Skype are recorded for your reference and review; Group Mentor Coaching sessions will utilize Zoom and are also recorded for your reference and review.
 In both formats, any session chat notes made during the session will be saved and provided for you.
-You will be provided a letter of support, based on your successful demonstration of the 11 core competencies and your completion of 10 hours of Mentor Coaching.
+If requested, you will be provided a letter of support, based on your successful demonstration of the 11 core competencies and your completion of 10 hours of Mentor Coaching.

 My Philosophy + Experience